What is Cash Flow from Financing Activities?

-It is of the view for many investors that cash in the end if the king.
+It is of the view for many investors that cash at the end of the king.

-If a company has surplus cash than it can be assumed that company is operating in the so-called safe zone.
-If a company is consistently generating more cash than the cash used, it will come out in form of dividend payments, share buybacks, reduction in debt or case of acquisition to grow the company inorganically.
+If a company has surplus cash, then it can be assumed that the company is operating in the so-called safe zone.
+If a company is consistently generating more cash than the cash used, it will come out in the form of dividend payments, share buybacks, reduction in debt, or case of acquisition to grow the company inorganically.
 All of these are perceived as good points to create good stockholder value.

-1st month: There was no revenue in the first month and no such operating expense hence income statement will result in net income to be zero.
-In cash flow from financing activities, the cash would increase by $2000 dollars as that is Mr. X investment in the business.
+1st month: There was no revenue in the first month and no such operating expense; hence income statement will result in net income to be zero.
+In cash flow from financing activities, the cash would increase by $2000, as that is Mr. X’s investment in the business.

 |Cash from Financing activities (end of the first month)|

 if you are new to accounting, you can also look at the finance for non-finance tutorials.

 Let’s take an example to calculate Cash Flow from Financing activities when Balance Sheet Items are provided.

 Below is a balance sheet of an XYZ company with 2006 and 2007 data.

 Also, assume that the Common dividends declaredCommon Dividends DeclaredDividend declared is that portion of profits earned that the company’s board of directors decides to pay off as dividends to the shareholders of such company in return to the investment done by the shareholders through the purchase of the company’s securities. – $17,000